sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-04-cloudformation-parameters-basic.md

 ##### Default (non-required)

-If nothing supplied, use this value
+If nothing supplied, use this value.
+The below gives a default of `1`

 ```json
 {